 Runways are dandy, but the Pale Blue Eyes Creative Conference hosted by Melbourne icons Fat was something altogether different.
-Ruby Slipper Consultants attended this unique conference held at The Toff on Tuesday 15th March.
+Ruby Assembly Consultants attended this unique conference held at The Toff on Tuesday 15th March.
 It was a terrific opportunity learn about both the creative and business sides of the design industry.
-Here’s Ruby Slipper’s review on the day, and what we garnered from some truly inspiring local heroes.
+Here’s Ruby Assembly’s review on the day, and what we garnered from some truly inspiring local heroes.

 After being well fed and watered by Choo Choo’s asian inspired flavours courtesy of Fat, a bustling and VERY fashion forward crowd (consisting of many RMIT students, we think) sat down to enjoy an introductory film by Tim Hillier exploring the design spaces worked in by Life With Bird, Claude Maus and Asuza.

 Huw spoke about his background which was in accounting – which initially appears an odd fit.
 On the contrary, Huw’s strong accounting background has allowed Vanishing Elephant to be well-grounded, and is now a label with over 100 accounts.
 Impressive for a men’s brand which started in the market in 2009.
 Huw said that market research was integral to business success – Vanishing Elephant’s brief was to have purpose, to be designed well, and to be at an accessible price point.
 He re-iterated that only 10% of their time is spent on the actual design of the clothes… the rest is spent focussing ‘on’ the business rather than working ‘in’ it.

 Carly Hunter spoke about how she oversees the whole of her business.
 She likes to understand the process from the beginning through to the product being on the rack.
 Carly said that parties, catalogues etcetera were important to any fashion brand.
 It’s imperative that clients don’t forget about you, and you can help to encourage their business by following them up.
 Having good relationships with sponsors is also important.